JonDotsoy/jondotsoy/README.md

 Some experimental proyects.

-- [life-config](https://github.com/JonDotsoy/life-config) Subscrbe to remotly configurations like HTTP Source or a file stream source.
-Install it with `npm i life-config`
+- [life-config](https://github.com/JonDotsoy/life-config#readme) Subscrbe to remotly configurations like HTTP Source or file stream source.
+Install it with `npm i life-config`.